-Lucky Last: Tools of Titans by Tim Ferris.
-A fat, orange doorstop of a book that Ferris himself in the introduction dissuades people from reading from front-to-back, but that’s exactly what I did.
-If you’re unfamiliar with his work, Ferris is the “human guinea pig” with a long experience in ‘hacking’ successful business and fitness practices and then passes that knowledge along in his ‘4 Hour’ books, web videos etc.
+Lucky Last: Tools of Titans by Tim Ferriss.
+A fat, orange doorstop of a book that Ferriss himself in the introduction dissuades people from reading from front-to-back, but that’s exactly what I did.
+If you’re unfamiliar with his work, Ferriss is the “human guinea pig” with a long experience in ‘hacking’ successful business and fitness practices and then passes that knowledge along in his ‘4 Hour’ books, web videos etc.

 But by the end, I was starting to feel… unsatisfied.
-Some of the advice was of a privileged nature, advocating for supplements and expensive cooling pads that many people couldn’t afford to buy.
+Some of the advice was of a privileged nature, advocating for supplements and expensive cooling pads that many people can’t afford to buy.
 (That’s not atypical in books for entrepreneurs.)
-No, that wasn’t what bothered me – it was when I realised that of the many, many titans interviewed/featured, only a smidge over 10% of that number were women.
+But that wasn’t what bothered me – it was when I realised that of the many titans interviewed/featured, only a smidge over 10% of that number were women.

 Sometimes in the past when I’ve brought up the subject of the lack of parity of representation of women featured at entrepreneurial or corporate conferences (make no mistake: there is), the person I’m talking to has thrown back at me the word: meritocracy (or words to the effect).